lcthomas/eng612s22/additional-readings.md

 - Ted Underwood, “Theorizing Research Practices We Forgot to Theorize Twenty Years Ago,” *Representations* (2014)
 - Katherine Bode, “The Equivalence of 'Close' and 'Distant' Reading; or, Toward a New Object for Data-Rich Literary History,” *Modern Language Quarterly* (2017)
 - Ryan Cordell, "'Q i-jtb the Raven': Taking Dirty OCR Seriously," *Book History* (2017)
-- Katherine Bowers, Quinn Dombrowski, and Roopika Risam, ["DSC #12: The DSC and the New Programming Language,"](https://datasittersclub.github.io/site/dsc12.html){:target="_blank"}, from *The Data-Sitters Club* (Nov 2, 2021)
 - Fotis Jannidis and Julia Flanders, ["A gentle introduction to data modeling,"](https://web-p-ebscohost-com.access.library.miami.edu/ehost/ebookviewer/ebook/bmxlYmtfXzE5MjYzNDFfX0FO0?sid=9b378071-fc7a-4d1c-859b-942d3dfcdb24@redis&vid=0&format=EB&lpid=lp_26&rid=0){:target="_blank"}, from *The Shape of Data in Digital Humanities* (2019)
     - This link will take you to this chapter on EBSCO e-books.
 If the link doesn't work for you, you can search for the collection *The Shape of Data in Digital Humanities* via [our library](https://www.library.miami.edu/){:target="_blank"} and access the e-book that way.
 - *Data-Sitters Club* books 4, and 8-11 (each explores a different method of text analysis):